The worst thing you can do is NOT clean your records…

 Yes, I swap out the inner sleeves of new records for my own anti-static sleeves.
 This is because the sleeves new records come in are loaded with static and it’s almost impossible to get rid of it.

 I love using the anti-static sleeves by Vinyl Styl.
-They are good quality and very affordable.
+They are of good quality and very affordable.

 I recently did an experiment where I kept my new pressing of Portishead’s ‘Dummy’ album in the sleeve it came with.
 While I replaced the other new pressing’s sleeves with my own.